 - Develop skills related to ally behavior, self-care, and creating inclusive spaces

 This training is self-paced, and takes about one hour to complete.
 We offer this online training to all members of the Lehigh University community (students, staff, faculty, and alumni).
 In order to register yourself and/or your department, unit, office, club, and/or organization for this training please download this Excel Registration Document and complete the information for everyone you would like registered for this training.
-Once done, please email the form back to Chad Williams at email@example.com and he will be in touch!
+Once done, please email the form back to OMA at firstname.lastname@example.org and we will be in touch!